h-REA/hREA/docs/contributing.md

 Tryorama is retired and cannot come back on this line: the last published `@holochain/tryorama`, 0.19.2, depends on `@holochain/client ^0.20.4`, and no version of Tryorama targets Holochain 0.7 or client 0.21.
 It was the thing blocking the client upgrade, so the suite it drove (`tests/src`, Vitest against multi-conductor Tryorama networks) is gone.
 Two independent surfaces replace it, each testing at a different layer:

 - **`tests/sweettest`** is a native Rust crate that drives `SweetConductor` against the packed DNA, testing at the zome boundary.
 That is where VF 1.0's integrity validation actually runs, so a rejection can be asserted on its actual message rather than only on the fact that something failed.
 Files: `tests/sweettest/tests/proposal.rs` (the `vf:Proposal.purpose` rules) and `tests/sweettest/tests/integrity_gate.rs` (cross-entity integrity rules).
-It declares its own `[workspace]`, and the root `Cargo.toml` excludes it, deliberately: without the split, `yarn build:zomes` (`cargo build --target wasm32-unknown-unknown`) would try to compile Holochain itself for wasm.
-CI caches `tests/sweettest/target/` separately for the same reason.
+It is a member of the root cargo workspace but not a `default-member`, which is what keeps it out of the wasm build: a bare `cargo build --release --target wasm32-unknown-unknown` (`yarn build:zomes`) compiles only the zome crates and never drags the conductor into the wasm graph, while `cargo test -p hrea-sweettest` still builds it for the host.
+The crate used to declare its own `[workspace]` instead, and that is exactly how its conductor came to sit a minor version behind the zomes it exercises: two `Cargo.lock` files recorded two Holochain versions, and the 0.7 bump only ever touched one of them.

   ```bash
   yarn run test:sweettest